 Paddy Kingsland at the controls of the EMS 'Delaware' synthesiser, at some time after 1970.

-Paddy Kingsland in Room 10 with his favourite instrument, the guitar, alongside the 'Delaware' synthesiser.
-This picture was taken in 1972 by Keith McMillan.
+Paddy Kingsland in Room 10 in 1972 with his favourite instrument, the guitar, alongside the 'Delaware' synthesiser. © Keith McMillan.

 A long-haired version of John Baker working with Paddy Kingsland on the 'Delaware'.

-Details of the 'Radiophonic Workshop in Concert' event, held on 19 May 1971 at the Royal Festival Hall to celebrate the 100th anniversary of the Institution of Electrical Engineers.
+Details of the 'Radiophonic Workshop in Concert' event, held on 19 May 1971 at the Royal Festival Hall to celebrate the 100th anniversary of the Institution of Electrical Engineers (IEE).

 The 100th anniversary of the IEE.
-The EMS 'Delaware' synthesiser, despite its huge size, looks dwarfed as it stands on the left of the stage at the Royal Festival Hall.
-Picture by courtesy of Paddy Kingsland.
+The EMS synthesiser, despite its huge size, looks dwarfed as it stands on the left of the stage at the Royal Festival Hall.
+Brian Hodgson wrote in 2017: "...the machine used at the Festival Hall was actually Peter Zinoviev’s own machine.
+The 'Delaware' was still in the process of being installed."
+Picture courtesy of Paddy Kingsland. © John Lightfoot.

 The 100th anniversary of the IEE.
 The Queen, accompanied by Prince Philip, reads about the Radiophonic Workshop.
 Dick Mills is just visible, hiding behind the Queen's coronet.